 Center for Health Policy and Professionalism Research

-The main objective of the Center is to perform quick turnaround research on the most vital topics of the day, particularly those related to healthcare financing, the uninsured, medical education/training, and ethical, professional and legal issues pertaining to physician practice.
-Our research is pertinent to the practice of medicine locally in Indiana as well as nationally.
-It is our goal for the Center to serve as an objective source of information for both policymakers and health care professionals, and we make a concerted effort to communicate the results of our research directly to these individuals so that our findings can have a more immediate impact on health care and policy.
+The main objective of the Center is to perform quick turnaround research on the most vital topics of the day, particularly those related to health care financing, the uninsured, medical education/training, and ethical, professional and legal issues pertaining to physician practice.
+This research is pertinent to the practice of medicine locally in Indiana as well as nationally.
+The Center serves as an objective source of information for both policymakers and health care professionals and makes a concerted effort to communicate the results of research directly to these individuals so that findings can have a more immediate impact on health care and policy.

-Moreover, the Center is committed to improving the distribution and dissemination of relevant research to the public.
+The Center is committed to improving the distribution and dissemination of relevant research to the public.
 For questions, partnership opportunities and information needs related to the Center for Health Policy and Professionalism Research, email the center.